ShanJiang1911/can-of-books-frontend-template/README.md

 # Project Name

-#### Note to Alistiar:
+## Note to Alistiar:
-Please create a .env file within the src folder with the envoirment key of: REACT_APP_BACKEND_URL=http://localhost:3001 This should help fix any errors causing the full functionality of the lab not to work.
+- For frontend please create a .env file within the src folder with the envoirment key of: REACT_APP_BACKEND_URL=http://localhost:3001

+- For backend please create a .env as well with PORT=3001

+  - This should help fix any errors causing the full functionality of the lab not to work.
 Also Shan Jiang and I will be resubmitting our previous labs.
 Thank you!

+- Shan and I were also able to successfully deploy to netlify, heroku, and mondoDB atlas
+  - Please check out our full functional deployed site here [https://bento-shan-book-keeper.netlify.app/](https://bento-shan-book-keeper.netlify.app/)
+  - Be aware that you might need to refresh the page after adding your first book inorder for the carousel to update and display.
+This should only occur once, and then books will remain on the site as long as you keep them.

 **Author**: Benjamin Ibarra & Shan Jiang